Improved model-based clustering performance using Bayesian initialization averaging: Introduction

-As an illustrative example, consider Figure~\ref{fig:Karate_example}, which is based on a clustering model applied to network data using an EM-like algorithm (see Sections~\ref{section2 Karate} and Sections~\ref{sec_mbc_examples} for exact details).
+As an illustrative example of BIA, consider Figure $\ref{fig:Karate_example}$, which is based on a clustering model using a VB algorithm.
+(See Sections $\ref{section2 Karate}$ and $\ref{sec_mbc_examples}$ for specific details).
 The dashed lines show the value of the (lower bound to the) log-posterior at each iteration using two sets of randomly generated suboptimal starting positions.
 Using these starting positions, the algorithm converges to distinct solutions which are similarly valued in terms of log-posterior.
 Using BIA, it is possible to obtain a new, superior set of starting values, based on a weighted combination of the value of the two positions after running the algorithm for just $20$ iterations.
 Hence a superior clustering solution in terms of log-posterior (the solid line) may be obtained.

-BIA starting values are used as an initialization method to cluster a variety of continuous, categorical and network data examples using mixtures of Gaussians, latent class analysis (LCA) and the stochastic blockmodel (SBM), implemented via the EM (mixture of Gaussians and LCA) and an EM-type algorithm (SBM).
+BIA starting values are used as an initialization method to cluster a variety of continuous, categorical and network data examples using Mixtures of Gaussians, Latent Class Analysis (LCA) and the Stochastic Block Model (SBM), implemented via the EM (Mixture of Gaussians and LCA) and VB (SBM).
 Even for the more complicated SBM approach where the likelihood can only be approximated, the proposed BIA method fares well.

-The main aim is to show that the global log-likelihood maximum can be reached more often, or indeed can only be identified, using BIA; as opposed to competing methodologies such as random starts, hierarchical clustering, pyramid burn-in schemes or deterministic annealing.
-The implications of reaching higher convergent log-likelihoods for the resultant clustering solutions are examined.
-The purpose of this paper is not to out-perform existing structural adaptations to the EM algorithm, rather to demonstrate the efficacy of the proposed approach for improving quality of starting values such that structural adaptations may not be required.
-However, in many applications the two approaches may prove to be complementary.
+The approach is demonstrated on real and simulated data sets in comparison to competing methodologies such as random starts, hierarchical clustering, pyramid burn-in schemes and deterministic annealing.